AlShakib/InternetSpeedMeter/README.md

 sudo pacman -S gnome-tweak-tool
 ```

-You may find Gnome Tweaks for other distribution as well.
+You may find Gnome Tweaks for other distributions as well.
 Install them accordingly.

 ### Install Internet Speed Meter from Gnome Extensions